 Potential Right Size Smoothie Side Effects

 There are some concerns about some of the individual ingredients used in the smoothie.
-One site went into some detail about these particular elements, and it is highlighted below:
+One site went into some detail about these particular elements.

-• The first major ingredient item is soy.
+The first major ingredient item is soy.
 “RightSize diet shake uses soy as protein.
 While the unimpressive 7 grams offered in a serving isn’t much, consuming soy for protein is still not advisable.
 Due to demand, soybeans have become one of the most highly genetically modified crops also highly contaminated by pesticides.
-From a health standpoint, soybeans have enzyme inhibitors that block your body’s ability to digest protein properly.

-- Crystalline Fructose is used to sweeten Right Size.
+Crystalline Fructose is used to sweeten Right Size.
 This sweetener is derived from corn and has such concentrated sweetness it can add flavor with fewer calories, thus making it attractive to companies producing products marketed to the health-conscious.
-However, the repercussions of consuming this sweetener aren’t worth the calories it saves you.
-Fatty liver disease, hyperlipidemia, coronary disease, and obesity are just a few of the unpleasant side-effects crystalline fructose can cause.

-- The artificial flavors listed on the label are mysterious chemical mixtures that imitate a natural food flavor.
-These synthetic ingredients aren’t natural at all and are often chosen by manufacturers to save time and money in the creation of their product.
+The artificial flavors listed on the label are strange chemical mixtures that imitate a natural food flavor.

-- Acesulfame Potassium (also known as acesulfame K) is an artificial sweetener.
+Acesulfame Potassium (also known as acesulfame K) is an artificial sweetener.
 200 times sweeter than table sugar, acesulfame potassium is not metabolized or stored in the body.
-Ones you consume it, your body absorbs but then excretes it unchanged.”
+Once you consume it, your body absorbs but then excretes it unchanged.”

 While the description for some of these ingredients is essential to note, it does appear that if one does not overindulge consuming large quantities of this product, it may not be of great concern.
 But as always, if you feel some concern, one should consult with your physician before consuming this product.